donid/NOsmCon/README.md

 The 'hard work' is done by [OsmSharp](https://github.com/OsmSharp/core).

-Hint: JOSM semms to always crash when it open a .pbf create with this too, so create .xml output with the arument '-f xml'.
+Hint: JOSM seems to always crash when it opens a .pbf created with this tool, so create .xml output with the argument '-f xml'.

 Use 'NOsmCon.exe help extract' to see an example command-line.